evanx/component-validator/README.md

 ```
 where these decorators must be used by the component supervisor to default and validate the `config` for this component.

-TODO (Supervisor): specify these decorators
+TODO (Supervisor): specify these decorators.

 #### Declaring config props

 We might favour CSON for meta modules.
-Then the supervisor must register a CSON "require hook."
+(Then the supervisor must register a CSON "require hook.")

-For example, we declare our `config` metadata in `MyRedisComponent.meta.cson:`
+For example, we declare our `config` metadata in `MyRedisComponent.cson:`

 ```yaml
 config: